SpiderOak/Encryptr/resources/README.md

 ### Icon

-The Encryptr icon isbased on a photo of a rotor from an Enigma machine.
+The Encryptr icon is based on a photo of a rotor from an Enigma machine.

 "An Enigma machine rotor, showing the side with flat electrical contacts.
 The turnover notch is visible on the left of the rotor."